 1. Google Drive

-There is no doubt that Google Drive is the best cloud storage service for any users who want to store all the data and files.
-It gives unlimited cloud storage for photo backup and a decent storage plan for everyone as free.
-Though Google Drive does not provide any official Linux desktop client, there are lots of effective and easy-to-use Google Drive clients available for Linux in the market.
+Undoubtedly, Google Drive is the best cloud storage service for any user who wants to store all the data and files.
+It gives unlimited cloud storage for photo backup and a decent storage plan for everyone for free.
+Though Google Drive does not provide any official Linux desktop client, many effective and easy-to-use Google Drive clients are available for Linux in the market.

 It provides a device client that allows users to sync and share the stored files and documents with others.
 It also has a built-in flash player that lets you preview your files and documents.

 Users can sync all the data across the devices and access them locally and remotely.
-All the files and documents with you, anywhere you go and share with anyone with manual encryption.
+All the files and documents with you anywhere you go, and share them with anyone with manual encryption.

 With this list of Best Cloud Storage for Linux, I have come to the end of my article.
 I hope it will help you set up a secure and reliable personal cloud server or choose the best cloud service for storing all your valuable pictures, music, movies, and documents.